P.O. Box 64649

 “No, we absolutely should not!
 I’m not getting off this boat!” screamed Hetty, and then she released her hands from Will’s, got up from the bench and laid herself down on the deck, her body jerking around like that of an unruly child having conniptions.
 “I’m not getting off this boat!
 If Darby is going to Walker’s Key, then I’m going to Walker’s Key with him!”

 “Okay,” said Will.
 “We have a bit of a conflict here, Darby.
 But why can’t Hetty and I just go with you?
-We’re not paying passengers, and even if you are supposed to have an engineer aboard, which I think may not be the case, nobody’s going to be checking for engineers on little steam-powered launches at 6:00 in the morning here on Tampa Bay.
+We’re not paying passengers, and even if you are supposed to have an engineer aboard, nobody’s going to be checking for engineers on little steam-powered launches at 6 o’clock in the morning here on Tampa Bay.
 Hetty seems pretty determined, and I don’t know anybody who has ever gotten their way over Hetty’s way, do you?
 What do you say?”

-Darby drew his thumb and forefinger slowly through his beard.
+Darby’s right hand went to his beard as he pondered the question.
 “You may have a point, but Hetty isn’t dressed for a boat ride.
-Neither of you is, really.
+You aren’t either, for that matter.
+You really should have another layer on given the wind on the bay.
 Why don’t you both go back to your homes and get properly dressed.
 I’ll wait here and then we’ll all go check on Tulley.”

 “Heavens and earth, Darby, you’re not going to hoodwink me again!
-We’re not going to a cotillion.
-Will and I are sufficiently well attired for the purpose at hand.
-If you’re determined to go to Walker’s Key, then let’s get on with it.”
+We’re not going to a cotillion!
+Will and I are sufficiently well attired for the purpose at hand, and I’m sure you have a blanket onboard if we get chilled.
+If you’re determined to go to Walker’s Key, then let’s get on with it!”

 Will helped Hetty up to a standing position, and then Will and Hetty set themselves to carrying out Darby’s orders, climbing up the gangplank to the pier.
 Hetty reached the piling where the bow line was tied just as Will reached the piling where the stern line was tied.

-At that very moment, Darby, who was now in the wheelhouse, pushed the regulator lever to the fully open position.
-The lever opened a valve that released into the engine a full blast of steam that got the pistons jumping at maximum speed.
-The pistons caused a shaft to rotate, a belt transferred the rotation of the shaft to the large screw propeller under the waterline at the stern, and the rotating propeller thrust the Shooting Star forward with tremendous force, instantly generating a massive bubble of churning water at her stern.
+At that very moment, Darby, now in the wheelhouse, firmly pushed the regulator lever all the way forward.
+Steam rushed to the engine and jump-started the pistons that started the propeller rotating, and the Shooting Star thrust forward with tremendous force, instantly generating a massive bubble of churning water at her stern.

 All of this happened instantly.
-The Shooting Star, as heavy as she was, practically jumped away from the pier, leaving Hetty and Will totally flabbergasted.
-The bow line and the stern line dropped limply into the water from the Shooting Star as she shot away from them and out into Tampa Bay, Darby having just a few minutes earlier untied the ends of the lines that had been tied on the boat in order to enable this quick getaway.
+The Shooting Star, despite her substantial mass, practically jumped away from the pier, leaving Hetty and Will totally flabbergasted.
+The bow and stern lines dropped limply into the water from the Shooting Star as she shot away from them and out into Tampa Bay.